-Now here’s a bit of history for ya!
-Contrary to popular belief, tulips aren’t originally from the Netherlands but were introduced from Turkey in the 16th century, then the Ottoman Empire.
-Dutch people were so incredibly fascinated by them that their price increased considerably during the Dutch Golden Age – so much that tulips could even cost more than a house!
+Now here’s a bit of history for you!
+Contrary to popular belief, tulips aren’t originally from the Netherlands.
+They were introduced from Turkey in the 16th century, then the Ottoman Empire.
+Dutch people were so incredibly fascinated by them that their price increased considerably during the Dutch Golden Age.
+So much that tulips could even cost more than a house!
 That being said, it’s not a surprise that Keukenhof is a bit of an institution in the Netherlands.
 Literally “Kitchen Garden“, it was once where herbs were gathered for the kitchen of the Hainaut castle, the former residence of Countess Jacoba van Beieren.
 In 1840, the land was transformed to accommodate 32 sweeping hectares of spring flowers (I know, casual).
 And although the seven million plus tulips are the stars of the show, these certainly aren’t the only flowers and surprises at Keukenhof.

-The gardens and indoor conservatories (all named after Dutch royals – Willem-Alexander, Beatrice, Oranje Nassau, Juliana and Wilhelmina) are filled with orchids (like we saw at the Kew Gardens Orchid Festival), carnations, roses, beautiful cherry trees in blossom, hyacinths and even lilies.
-We largely spent the most of our afternoon marvelling at the vivid contrast of the flowers with the surrounding green trees, as if crafted by magic.
+The gardens and indoor conservatories are all named after Dutch royals – Willem-Alexander, Beatrice, Oranje Nassau, Juliana and Wilhelmina.
+They are filled with orchids (like we saw at the Kew Gardens Orchid Festival), carnations, roses, beautiful cherry trees in blossom, hyacinths and even lilies.
+We largely spent the most of our afternoon marvelling at the vivid contrast of the flowers with the surrounding green trees.

-Another very exciting bit are the twenty-four sculptures by different artists dotted throughout the gardens, a maze with hidden lookout points, canals, a farm and a traditional Dutch windmill overlooking the tulip fields.
-It’s safe to say it had me at hello.
+Another very exciting bit are the twenty-four sculptures by different artists dotted throughout the gardens.
+Not to mention the maze with hidden lookout points, canals, a farm and a traditional Dutch windmill overlooking the tulip fields.
 Not only did we get to go inside the windmill (I know!), but we had the pleasure of experiencing a typical Dutch panorama.
 I must admit I felt very pleased to finally tick this very much “tourist mode” moment off my travel bucket list.

 How to get to Keukenhof

-Luckily, and as a bonus point for those who like skipping long queues, Keukenhof offers the option to pre-book either just an entrance ticket for 17€ or a combination ticket which includes an entrance fee and return transport.
+Luckily, Keukenhof offers the option to pre-book either just an entrance ticket for 17€ or a combination ticket.
+The latter includes an entrance fee and return transport.
+A bonus for those who like skipping long queues!
 The direct buses to Keukenhof included are: